James Madison

 Madison returned to national leadership in 1801 when Thomas Jefferson appointed him Secretary of State.
 As Jefferson’s closest political ally, Madison helped guide the foreign policy of the young nation during a period of growing tension with European powers.
 In 1808 Madison was elected the fourth President of the United States.

-His presidency was dominated by conflicts with Britain that culminated in the War of 1812.
+His presidency was dominated by conflict with Britain, culminating in the War of 1812.
 The war proved difficult for the young nation, and in 1814 British troops even captured and burned Washington, D.C.
 Yet the conflict ultimately strengthened American national identity and confirmed the country’s independence from European power politics.

 After leaving the presidency in 1817, Madison retired to Montpelier.
-During his long retirement he remained active in public affairs, advising political leaders and participating in educational initiatives.
-He worked closely with Thomas Jefferson in supporting the University of Virginia and later served as the institution’s second rector after Jefferson’s death.
+During his long retirement he remained active in public affairs, advising political leaders and supporting educational initiatives.
+He worked closely with Thomas Jefferson in developing the University of Virginia and later served as the institution’s second rector after Jefferson’s death.

-Madison also spent many years editing his detailed notes of the Constitutional Convention, ensuring that future generations would understand how the Constitution had been created.
-These notes were eventually published several years after his death and remain one of the most valuable historical records of the founding era.
+Madison also spent many years editing his detailed notes of the Constitutional Convention to ensure that future generations would understand how the Constitution had been created.
+These notes were published several years after his death and remain one of the most valuable historical records of the founding era.

 James Madison died at Montpelier on June 28, 1836, at the age of eighty-five.
 Today he is remembered as the most systematic political thinker among the American founders—a statesman who translated Enlightenment philosophy into the practical architecture of republican government.